Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: MICS-EFS: The proposed, novel method

-The primary objective of this section is to introduce a novel model input-output configuration search algorithm called Internal Dependency Exploration for Neural Architecture Search (IDENAS).
-The IDENAS methodology focuses on exploring the internal dependencies given inside the input space, like image and signal information sources to determine suitable inputs and outputs for classification problems involving both 1D and 2D data.
-Its main purpose is to enhance the classification/estimation performance of the model by identifying the appropriate model structure.
+The primary objective of this section is to introduce MICS-EFS algorithm, a novel Model Input-Output Configuration Search with Embedded Feature Selection.
+The MICS-EFS methodology focuses on exploring the dependencies given inside the input space, like image and signal time-series sources to determine suitable inputs and outputs for enhancing the classification/estimation performance of the model.

-The IDENAS method is described in section \ref{sec:concept}, by explaining its underlying concept, including the exploration of internal dependencies, the optimal input-output configuration search and presents an alternative approach for embedded feature selection.
-In Subsection \ref{sec:modeling}, the focus shifts to the IDENAS solution specifically designed for Convolutional Neural Networks (CNNs).
-Finally, Sections \ref{sec:idenasalg} and \ref{sec:extendedmethod} introduce the novel, proposed algorithm, called IDENAS, and the extended hierarchical algorithm, named as the Hier-IDENAS.
-Each subsection delves into these aspects of the IDENAS methodology, providing detailed insights into their respective functionalities and contributions.